 The bad news here is that vegan DHA/EPA capsules are by far the most expensive supplement that vegans commonly take.
 While a day’s worth of B12 can cost less than a penny, and your day’s chia seeds only a few cents, two DHA/EPA capsules can set you back about 50 cents.

 Essentially, it means that by eating some extra chia seeds, hemp seeds, and walnuts, you can boost your ALA intake and ultimately get all the Omega-3 you will need.
 However, if you really struggle with getting enough omega-3 fatty acids in your diet, I suggest getting yourself some vegan-friendly supplements.
-See this post for our recommended vegan omega-3 supplements.

 Personally, I love adding chia seeds to my breakfast and hemp seeds to my salads as they actually add quite a nice flavor as well.
 And ultimately, that extra Omega-3 will help with your heart and immune health, as well as general brain function.